dino115/data_maps/README.md

 ```

 #### Conditions
 Conditions must have a when and then command always.
-All converters will be ignored if any condition is true.
 All condition statements executed procedural.
-But when your condition says `break: true` the traversal stopped immediately after this condition match.
-The only exception when using `then: { filter: true }`, then execution breaks immediately and remove the whole field from result.
+The only exception is when using `then: { filter: true }`, then execution breaks immediately and remove the whole field from result data.

 ```ruby
   'field' => {